14 Scandals That Will Change the Way You Think About the Royals

 Think the British royal family is boring?
 You need to brush up on the backstory.
-The Windsor family tree includes a scandalous cast of characters and a wealth of intriguing affairs.
+While Prince William and Kate Middleton have provided the world with a slew of frame-worthy moments and Prince Harry continues to charm with his admirable charity work, the Windsor family tree actually includes a scandalous cast of characters.
 From a king who gave up power for a married American to a prince who dreamed of becoming a tampon one day (no, seriously), they've got it all.
-Take a look at modern British royal family scandals sure to make royal-watching more entertaining.

 - Charles: "Oh god.
 I'll just live inside your trousers or something.
 It would be much easier!"

 - Camilla: (Laughs.)
 "What are you going to turn into, a pair of knickers?"
 (Both laugh).
 "Oh, you're going to come back as a pair of knickers."